How to make an appointment

 - I am concerned that you or someone else is at risk of harm.
 In such cases I am legally obliged to share this information with relevant agencies.
 Although I do not need your consent to do this, I will aim to share my reasoning if appropriate.

 - I attend regular supervision with a Clinical Psychologist, in which I need to share the minimum of information about the people I am working with.
 My supervisor will also treat this information confidentially.

 I am registered with the Information Commissioner’s Office for the purposes of storing sensitive information.

-I offer online therapy via Zoom, or an alternative secure platform if you prefer.
-While social distancing measures remain in place, I am not meeting with people face to face, so all therapy sessions will be online until further notice.
-The timings and therapies offered remain unchanged.
+I will continue to offer online therapy via Zoom, or an alternative secure platform if you prefer.
 Many people prefer this way of working, as it reduces travel time and costs.
 However, for some it can feel new and many people feel unsure about working together online.
 If this is the case for you, I would recommend trying at two or three sessions before you make a decision, as most people find they get used to it quickly.

 Fees and payment